Greek Moussaka recipe. Delicious layers of lamb mince, cooked in a tomato-based sauce.

 - Now make the Béchamel sauce.

-- Now at this point, take it off the heat and add the hot milk whilst using a balloon whisk.
+- Season with the salt and take it off the heat.
+Add the hot milk whilst using a balloon whisk.

-- Have a taste and add a little more salt if you think it needs it.
+- Stir in the Parmesan and then have a taste - add a little more salt if you think it needs it.

-- Let it cool before adding the eggs along with the Parmesan cheese and keep whisking until it turns into this lovely smooth sauce. *If you don't let it cool the eggs will scramble.
+- Let it cool before adding the eggs (yolks only) then keep whisking until it turns into this lovely smooth sauce. *If you don't let it cool the eggs will scramble.

 - Mix in the ground nutmeg.

-- Pour the sauce over the top and sprinkle with a little more Parmesan and a small amount of Cheddar if using.
+- Pour the sauce over the top of the meat and aubergine and sprinkle over a little Parmesan and a sprinkling of nutmeg.

-- Cover with non-stick foil and bake in a preheated oven at 180c / 356F Gas 4 for about 35 minutes.
+- Cover with non-stick foil and bake in a preheated oven for about 35 minutes.

 No comments